 MUS 2902 Brass Class II (1) A laboratory class in the fundamentals of playing and teaching the baritone horn, the trombone, and the tuba.
 MUS 2950 Percussion Class (1) A laboratory course in the basic techniques of playing and teaching the instruments of percussion.
-MUS 3000 Symphonic Wind Ensemble (1) A select band which performs original band literature and transcriptions of many famous works at frequent appearances.
-Membership selected by audition.
-May be repeated.
+MUS 3060 Junior Recital (1) One-half of a public recital.